yukoba/nd4j/getstarted.md

 ---
 {% include JB/setup %}

 This is a multistep install.
-We highly recommend you join our [Gitter Live Chat](gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback, so we can walk you through it.
-If you're feeling anti-social or brashly independent, feel free to lurk and learn.
+We highly recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback, so we can walk you through it.
+If you're feeling anti-social or brashly independent, you're still welcome to lurk and learn.

 To get started with ND4J and DL4J, please read the following: